-- Stakeholder Theory and Research
+- Stakeholder Overview, Theory and

-- The Stakeholder Circle® methodology
+- The Stakeholder Circle® Methodology

-- The Stakeholder Circle® tools & books
+- The Stakeholder Circle® Tools & Books

 - The Stakeholder Relationship Management Maturity Model (SRMM®)

-- Useful External Web-links.
+- Useful External Web-links & Resources.

 Other related sections of the PMKI:

 Our research was designed to improve a project's chances for success by identifying ways to develop effective relationships with these key stakeholders, and through refinement and testing of the Stakeholder Circle®, develop an effective way to provide support for the project manger and project team to build and maintain relationships with the right stakeholders at the right time.
 See more on Dr. Lynda Bourne's research thesis.

 The project team benefits from use of the Stakeholder Circle®, or another effective methodology, through engaging in the sharing knowledge about each of the stakeholders, and through the act of negotiating for agreement on the relative importance of each stakeholder which helps build team relationships.
 These experiences contribute to the growth of the project team members.
 And their organizations benefit from the increased awareness of the project team members of the importance of project relationship management and knowledge of how to achieve it.
 An additional benefit will arise from a decrease in failed projects with the consequential decrease in wasted funds and resources.
 We believe the approach to project relationship management in the form of the theory implicit in the Stakeholder Circle® methodology and visualization tool will increase the value of projects to organizations, and their continuing success will improve the reputation of the project management profession.

 This page focuses on the general concepts of